Monday, February 12, 2018

 These combined sewer overflows also contain untreated human and industrial waste, toxic materials, and debris.

-Water running off of roads, bridges, and parking lots has been estimated to be the largest volume of untreated wastewater in this country.
-Even twenty years ago, the Federal Highway Administration estimated that 25 million tons of rubber wear off the nation's tires every week -50 tons/week in Alabama.
-Since rubber is biodegradable, the process of biodegradation consumes oxygen when it occurs in streams and estuaries.
+Water running off roads, bridges, and parking lots has been estimated to be the largest source of untreated wastewater in this country.
+Even twenty years ago, the Federal Highway Administration estimated that 25 million tons of rubber wear off the nation's tires every week, -50 tons/week in Alabama.
+Since rubber is biodegradable, biodegradation consumes oxygen when it occurs in streams and estuaries.
 Also of concern are the heavy metals found in steel-belted radial tires, oil, antifreeze, or even transmission fluid.

 The parking lot at the Estuarium allows all stormwater and associated contaminants to percolate down through the gravel, providing an enormous surface area for microbial treatment of the waste, returning it to the water and carbon dioxide.
-Any contaminated waste that remains cannot reach the shallow freshwater aquifers that lead either to the Bay or Dauphin Island community wells because an impermeable membrane four feet down traps it and sends it through a filter system that removes the hydrocarbon contaminants.
-The water and any overflows of the system then flow into a detention pond where the vegetation, including the common cane and other plants, remove any nutrients that contribute to low dissolved oxygen levels in the Bay.
+Any contaminated waste that remains cannot reach the shallow freshwater aquifers that feed either the Bay or the Dauphin Island community wells because an impermeable membrane four feet down traps it and sends it through a filter system that removes the hydrocarbon contaminants.
+The water and any system overflows then flow into a detention pond, where vegetation, including standard cane and other plants, removes nutrients that contribute to low dissolved oxygen levels in the Bay.

 Sunday, February 11, 2018